ezzeldin2005/SmartPlate/README.md

 - Nutrition API integration (Edamam)
 - Persistent user session management
 - Clean, modern UI with intuitive navigation
+- Macros calculation for a sepecific item and for a full recipe

 ## Technical Implementation